 At Desjardins Insurance, we can help you understand the auto insurance reforms in Ontario.
-If you have any questions, don't hesitate to contact us and one of our insurance agents will be happy to help you.
+If you have any questions, don't hesitate to contact us and one of our licensed insurance advisor will be happy to help you.

 The reforms are effective as of June 1, 2016.
 Your current coverage choices and premiums will not be impacted until your policy renewal on or after June 1, 2016.

 The major change is related to Standard and Optional Accident Benefits coverage, which will provide consumers with more choice and the ability to customize their coverage to suit their needs and budgets.
 See comparison tables for details.

 There are other smaller changes that will be introduced as well.
 Also note that detailed information on these changes will be included in your renewal package, which will be sent approximately 2 months before your renewal date.

 The changes will affect each person differently depending on their circumstances and the levels of coverage chosen.
 There will be no change to your coverage until renewal.
 It is not necessary to do anything at this time, and you will receive more information with your renewal package.